mfractor/mfractor.github.io/docs/windows/uninstallation.md

-# Uninstalling MFractor for Visual Studio Windows
+# Uninstalling MFractor for Visual Studio windows

-# Uninstalling MFractor for Visual Studio Mac
+To uninstall MFractor for Visual Studio Windows,